Career

 Consider Resignation Services

-If you can't bring yourself to tell your boss, if they refuse to accept your resignation, or if the pressure to stay is overwhelming, using a resignation service is a rational choice.
+If you cannot bring yourself to tell your boss, if they refuse to accept your resignation, or if the pressure to stay is overwhelming, using a resignation service is a rational choice.
 It costs money but dramatically reduces psychological burden.

 Avoiding the Same Mistake at Your Next Job